State regulations, strict town laws, and confusion are making it difficult for NJ cannabis license applicants to find a good business location.

-Huch pointed out that the interim state regulations could seem to bar a cannabis company from being in a strip mall that has a separate food or liquor business in it since the rules say cannabis companies cannot sell food or liquor in the same building.
+Huch pointed out the interim state regulations seem to bar a cannabis company from being in a strip mall with a separate food or liquor business.
+The rules say cannabis companies cannot sell food or liquor in the same building.

-George noted that North Brunswick is only allowing cannabis companies in a few strip malls that already have businesses selling food or liquor.
-He noted that under that interpretation, if a bookstore sells coffee and cookies or a larger retailer has a fast-food franchise inside, that could create problems for a cannabis license applicant seeking to rent space in the same strip mall.
+George noted North Brunswick only allows cannabis companies in a few strip malls with businesses selling food or liquor.
+He noted that under that interpretation, if a bookstore sells coffee and cookies or a larger retailer has a fast-food franchise inside, that could create problems for an NJ cannabis license applicant seeking to rent space in the same strip mall.

 “Zoning is so restrictive, there’s literally nothing there,” George said about North Brunswick.

-The NJ CRC did release a FAQ that says, “The cannabis business should have its own entrance and/or access point that is not accessible by other businesses in the strip mall,”
+The NJCRC released a FAQ that says, “The cannabis business should have its own entrance and/or access point that is not accessible by other businesses in the strip mall,”